- Needs to be at least 21 years old

 - Work and communicate effectively with all staff and guests

 The position works closely with the Guest Services Director.
 This person is a part of the Reception team at KISC within the greater Guest Services team.
-In addition to the Reception Manager, the Reception team consists of 2 Reception Assistants, one 12-month position and one 4-month summer position, and the Front Office Assistant.
+In addition to the Reception Manager, the Reception team consists of a team of Reception Assistants.

 The line manager for this position is the Guest Services Director.
 The Reception Manager has weekly meetings with the line manager and the Reception team to cover operational matters, and also has regular one-on-one appraisals.